10 Best Hiking Boots Tested and Fully Reviewed

 Omnigrip lugged outsole provides good grip.
 Users find they work great on rocky surfaces but do not perform as well as Vibram outsoles on loose gravel or wet conditions.

-Despite the full grain leather upper, these boots are easy to break in and are fairly comfortable out of the box.
+Despite the full grain leather upper, these boots are easy to break in and are fairly comfortable straight out of the box.
 Those with higher arches do prefer their own inserts for additional arch support.
 Many users also find the heavy leather and waterproofing to be a bit to warm for hot conditions.

 These boots are very durable especially considering the budget price tag.